1Password/scim-examples/beta/docker/README.md

 ## Overview

 The open source Docker Engine tooling can be used to deploy 1Password SCIM Bridge on any supported Linux distribution.
 A single-node swarm is sufficient for most deployments.
 This example assumes that the Linux server is exposed directly to the public internet with Docker acting as a reverse proxy to the SCIM bridge container.
-Other configurations are possible, but not documented in this deployment example.

 ## Prerequisites